-Or we could...
+2) Or we could...

-Not proceed with a SmartTrip Not proceed with a SmartTrip business case and continue with our planned investments in transport network improvements.
-Advantages Disadvantages/risks No cost to city ratepayers for the development of a business case.
+Not proceed with a SmartTrip business case and continue with our planned investments in transport network improvements.

+No cost to city ratepayers for the development of a business case.

+Disadvantages/risks

 Without a circuit breaker to address our existing transport network issues, road congestion will continue to worsen, with resulting economic and social impacts (higher costs and more wasted travel time) on all road users.
 Our high transport-related carbon emissions would also not be addressed, making it difficult to meet the Government's carbon reduction requirements.

-All of the local share of the cost of transport network improvements would also continue to fall on Tauranga City
+All of the local share of the cost of transport network improvements would also continue to fall on Tauranga City ratepayers, rather than all road users.